-- Extraordinary Items - Record a loss for transactions or other events that are not within the control of management and are both unusual in nature and infrequent in occurrence. - Special Items Record a loss for significant transactions or other events within the control of management that are either unusual in nature or infrequent in occurrence. - Other Current Expense - Record the cost of other expenses not classified elsewhere.
+- 539580 Extraordinary Items Record a loss for transactions or other events that are not within the control of management and are both unusual in nature and infrequent in occurrence. - 539590 Special Items Record a loss for significant transactions or other events within the control of management that are either unusual in nature or infrequent in occurrence. - 539600 Other Current Expense Record the cost of other expenses not classified elsewhere.

-- Employee Moving Expense - Record the cost of allowable moving expenses outlined in Section 5 Travel, Transportation, and Allowance Item X Moving and Relocation Allowances. - Childcare Record the cost of childcare expenses associated with childcare allocations in purpose 530.
+- 539610 Employee Moving Expense Record the cost of allowable moving expenses outlined in Section 5 Travel, Transportation, and Allowance Item X Moving and Relocation Allowances. - Childcare Record the cost of childcare expenses associated with childcare allocations in purpose 530.
 Funds should be paid directly to the provider and form 1099 filed.
-In rare instances, a reimbursement may be made to the student for expenses substantiated by a receipt from a licensed and legal child care provider. - fees, required books, required supplies, and childcare expenses that have been approved by the System Office's CTE Director for Direct Assistance to Students.
+In rare instances, a reimbursement may be made to the student for expenses substantiated by a receipt from a licensed and legal child care provider. - CTE Direct Assistance to Students - Record the cost of tuition, required fees, required books, required supplies, and childcare expenses that have been approved by the System Office's CTE Director for Direct Assistance to Students.
 Costs must be directly associated with the VOED program.
 Receipts or written documentation must be provided before reimbursements can be processed.
 Childcare expenses should be paid directly to the provider and form 1099 filed.
 In rare instances, a reimbursement may be made to the student for expenses substantiated by a receipt from a licensed and legal child care provider.
 Expenditures must be coded to purpose 510 and vocational code 15. - Project Skill-Up Assistance to Students Record the cost of developing and implementing outreach and recruitment activities to individuals, communities, businesses, and/or agencies that have been adversely impacted by the changes in the tobacco industry; providing skills assessment and short-term occupational skills training to affected workers; and when applicable, provide financial assistance to students to assist in meeting their educational goals.
 The program goal is to help individuals in North Carolina affected by the changes in the tobacco industry to "update" their current skills and provide them with additional marketable skills reflective of fast-growing occupations and/or new industries within their local communities. - NC Back to Work Assistance to Students Record the cost of instruction, support, coaching, and targeted financial assistance, including assistance with tuition, registration fees, books, and certification costs, for students participating in the program to prepare North Carolinians facing long-term unemployment for new careers.
-These funds may not be used to purchase equipment. - Employee Education Expense (Taxable) - Record the cost of any employer provided education that is taxable to college employees.
-Colleges may use State funds to pay tuition and registration fees for one course per semester for full-time community college faculty or staff members employed for a term of nine or more months. - Other Employee Training Expense (Non-Taxable) Record the cost of any employer provided education that is not taxable to college employees for maintaining credentials and enhancing job skills.
+These funds may not be used to purchase equipment. - Hurricane Florence Emergency Grant Expense Record the cost of approved grant expenses that support a qualifying student's continued enrollment, including costs related to transportation, textbooks, tuition, fees, and living expenses.
+These funds are authorized by Session Law 2018-136, the Hurricane Florence Disaster Recovery Act.
+Qualifying students are students who have suffered financial hardship due to the damage and destruction by Hurricane Florence. - Employee Education Expense (Taxable) Record the cost of any employer provided education that is taxable to college employees.

+Colleges may use State funds to pay tuition and registration fees for one course per semester for full-time community college faculty or staff members employed for a term of nine or more months.

-539900 Bad Debt Expense - Record the cost of returned checks and uncollectable accounts.
+- Other Employee Training Expense (Non-Taxable) Record the cost of any employer provided education that is not taxable to college employees for maintaining credentials and enhancing job skills. - Bad Debt Expense - Record the cost of returned checks and uncollectable accounts.